echogeek1995-netizen/BlackJack21_L/replit.md

 - Character images are expected in `assets/img/` with naming format: `OPONENTE_[NAME].png`
 - Video assets are expected in `assets/video/`
 - The game is fully functional even without images - all game mechanics work correctly
+- Fully optimized for mobile devices with responsive design
+- Works great on Android phones (tested for Samsung S25 Ultra screen size)
+- Can be run locally offline - see ANDROID_LOCAL_SETUP.md for instructions